 Direct Graduate Plus Loan

 Graduate / Law students can use the Federal Direct Graduate PLUS Loan Program to help pay for educationally-related costs, including, but not limited to, tuition, fees, room/board, books, and miscellaneous personal expenses.
 The Graduate Plus (GPLUS) loan is administered by the U.S. Department of Education and approval is based on the absence of adverse credit within the last five years, not credit worthiness.
-The U.S. Department of Education will run a credit check and notify The Office of Student Financial Services of the credit decision.
+The U.S. Department of Education will run a credit check and notify Student Financial Services of the credit decision.

 - Must file the FAFSA